Jbruslind/ECE341_Blue-1-/Schematics/Schematic Files/README.md

 backdrive each other).
 A solution was made where we would use 2 Oring diodes that will only let the higher of the 2 voltages act as the driving voltage, while still allowing the other to be connected.
-This lets us power only the ESP32/periphery using the USB voltage (to program) and still being able to plug in the 5V line later on if we want to do testing later.
+This lets us power only the ESP32/periphery using the USB voltage (to program) and still being able to plug in the 5V line later on if we want to do testing.
 We can also power the whole board from the main 5V while using the USB connection to do debugging.